 As Father's Day nears, let's celebrate Dad...and not just Dad but also all of the father figures in our lives.

 I was, and still am, a total Daddy's girl.
 He still comes over to fix things around my house and build bookshelves and play sets for my children.

 And every time I see my husband playing with my children, I fall in love with him all over again.

 Dads can do everything moms can do, except breastfeed.
 At the risk of stereotyping, though, involved dads bring a different type of energy and play to their relationship with children.
 And, as difficult as it can be to let go of my own parenting routine and methods, I try to remember that Dad's role is just as important as mine.

-Here's 5 of the reasons why I admire the Dad, Papa, and uncles in my kids' lives.
+Here are 5 reasons I admire the dad, papa, and uncles in my kids' lives.

 2. Dads are more likely to act on impulse.
 As much as it drives me crazy to get in the car without knowing where we are going, some of our greatest family adventures are unplanned.
 Since having young kids tends to disrupt most careful planning anyway, sometimes it makes sense to just be flexible.

 3. Dads take calculated risks.
 My husband is far more likely to say, "sure, you can try to climb that".
 He's very careful with the children, and always within arms' reach, but he also lets them take the risks that build confidence more often than I do.
 And so far our one broken bone occurred when our kids were with me, not dad.

 4. Dads engage in more physical play.
 Both the kids' grandmas are athletic and organize modified versions of sports games with the kids.
 But the men are the ones who swing the kids around, put them on their shoulders, and do gymnastic-style "tricks" with the kids.